The right sidebar Details Panel shows you all the metadata we have found in the selected file while importing by default.

 The [fields] that write into ID3 are the six below…

-iXML is the quickest by far cuz it writes to the rear of the files.
+iXML is the quickest by far cuz it writes to the rear of the files and other programs have copied us and reading/writing in the open format.

 Paul Virostek of Creative Field Recording just did a nice write up BaseHead’s metadata editing for beginners.